A Teachable Moment

 04 September 2015

 The next day the world woke to the heartbreaking picture of a little boy who will never be four, Aylan Kurdi, drowned on a Turkish beach, fleeing the war in Syria along with his mother and brother, who also died.
+A little boy who was no less deserving of a peaceful place to grow up and a bright future to look forward to than G, or any other child.

 The world reacted with grief and horror, the current refugee crisis personified in the tiny body clad in his little red shirt and blue shorts, alone and wet on the sand.